 Atlanta Taxi Accident Attorneys

 As the victim of a taxi cab accident, you are entitled to compensation for the losses you have suffered.
 Contact the experienced Georgia car accident lawyers at Grant Law Office to get started on your claim against the liable cab company.
 We will negotiate settlement terms that are beneficial to you.
 If a trial is necessitated, we will fight aggressively in court to protect your right to a just reward.
-Call us at our toll-free number (866) 249-5513 to learn more about your legal options.
+Call us at (866) 249-5513 or (404) 995-3955 to learn more about your legal options.